-Academics usually take the focus of preparation for life after high school, but the teen years are a great time for practicing other necessary life skills.
-While there are probably dozens of skills that fall under the “necessary life skills” heading, following are six that I feel are important for most teenagers
+Academics usually take the focus of preparation for life after high school, but the teen years are an excellent time for practicing other necessary life skills.
+While there are dozens of skills that fall under the “necessary life skills” heading, following are six that I feel are important for most teenagers

 Filling out a job application

 The teen years are when many kids are seeking out their first part-time jobs.
 While the process of filling out a job application can seem pretty straightforward, it doesn’t hurt to practice it and make sure your teen has all the information he needs to fill one out completely and correctly.

 It is helpful to make a list of standard information so that your teen has everything he needs – such as the names, addresses, and phone numbers of references – readily available.

 The interview process can be nerve-wracking for adults, most of whom have been through the process before, so I can only imagine how intimidating it must be for a teen going through the experience for the first time.

 Role-playing can be a great way to practice the skills needed for a successful interview.
 Discuss with your teen points such as: